 There is a low threshold to start selling on bol.com.
 Even private individuals can open a seller account, but the options available for professional sellers are much more extensive, including full support for third-party product feed management solutions.
 A professional seller account requires a different application process, but it is a relatively open marketplace.
-Bol.com offers a range of additional services for marketplace sellers such as total fulfillment and special discounts on shipping, as well as behind-the-scenes services such as automation and webshop integration options, and even access to financing.
+Bol.com offers a range of additional services for marketplace sellers such as total fulfilment and special discounts on shipping, as well as behind-the-scenes services such as automation and webshop integration options, and even access to financing.

 Bol.com is widely regarded as the biggest webshop and marketplace in the Netherlands.
 Continued support from the parent company Ahold Delhaize means it is well-placed to defend its #1 position against competitors, including Amazon.

-Zalando started in 2008 in Germany as a specialized webshop selling footwear, but is now one of the largest fashion-focused marketplaces in the Netherlands, with a substantial reach across Europe and especially in Germany.
+Zalando started in 2008 in Germany as a specialised webshop selling footwear, but is now one of the largest fashion-focused marketplaces in the Netherlands, with a substantial reach across Europe and especially in Germany.

 Selling on Zalando

 Zalando has a focus on fashion and fashion-related products such as accessories and cosmetics.
 The Zalando marketplace platform works closely with selected partners to create a distinctive shopping experience with guaranteed standards for the customer.
 As a result, selling via Zalando is dependent on being accepted to their partnership program.
 Quality and distinctive brands and established retailers have an excellent chance of being accepted as a Zalando partner, provided you sell the kinds of Fashion-related products Zalando customers are looking for.
-Zalando offers ‘platform partners’ a range of additional services including total fulfillment and marketing.
+Zalando offers ‘platform partners’ a range of additional services including total fulfilment and marketing.

 Zalando’s market access and penetration across much of Europe make this an attractive option for established fashion brands and retailers looking to expand their sales.
 It has a 6% market share (of all e-commerce) in the Netherlands, but also a 3% market share in Germany (which has a significantly larger pool of shoppers in total).